alistairkung/news-summary/README.md

 # Notes App
-A simple app for note keeping written using pure JavaScript.
+A simple app for seeing political news summaries using pure JavaScript.

 #How to use
 Clone repository